-Types of immunotherapy are currently approved to treat several different types of cancer, including leukemia, lymphoma, breast cancer, prostate cancer, lung cancer, bladder cancer, and melanoma.
+Immunotherapy medications can treat many types of cancer, like leukemia, lymphoma, breast cancer, prostate cancer, lung cancer, bladder cancer, and melanoma.
 Immunotherapy is being studied in clinical trials for almost all other types of cancer.

 What are the different types of immunotherapy?

-Just as there are many different types of other chemotherapies, there are many different kinds of immunotherapy that act in different ways to kick the immune system into action against cancer.
+There are many kinds of immunotherapy that act in different ways to treat cancer.

 Types of immunotherapy include:

-- Cancer vaccines: Like other vaccines we receive, cancer vaccines are comprised of cells that have been modified in the lab to direct an immune response.
-There are a few different types of cancer vaccines, but primarily they function either to prevent disease (example: the HPV vaccine) or to treat the cancer directly (tumor cell vaccines, antigen vaccines, dendritic cell vaccines or vector-based vaccines).
+- Cancer vaccines: Cancer vaccines are made of cells that have been changed in the lab to direct an immune response.
+There are a few different types of cancer vaccines, but mostly they function either to prevent disease (example: the HPV vaccine) or to treat the cancer directly (tumor cell vaccines, antigen vaccines, dendritic cell vaccines or vector-based vaccines).

 - Cytokine therapies: Cytokines play a very specific role in the immune system.
-They facilitate communication among different immune cells, while also assisting in the launch of an immune response.
-When cytokine therapy is used to fight cancer, it is focused on using the substances to promote immune system response.
+They allow different immune cells to “talk” to each other, while also helping in the start of an immune response.
+When cytokine therapy is used to fight cancer, it is focused on using the substances to start an immune system response.
 Examples of cytokines include interferon, interleukin, and colony stimulating factors such as sargramostim (Leukine®, GM-CSF).

 - Radioimmunotherapy: This is a combination of a monoclonal antibody and a radiation source.
 This results in radiation being delivered directly to the specific tumor cells, but often in lower doses and over a longer period of time.
 An example is ibritumomab tiuxetan (Zevalin®).

-- Virus Immunotherapy: This type of therapy uses viruses to deliberately infect the cancer cells, which then triggers an immune system response against the virus (and the virus infected cancer cells).
-Examples of viruses being used to study this therapy include the polio virus and the herpes simplex virus.
+- Virus Immunotherapy: This type of therapy uses viruses to infect the cancer cells, which then starts an immune system response against the virus (and the virus-infected cancer cells).
+Examples of viruses being used to study this therapy are the polio virus and the herpes simplex virus.
 These methods are still being studied in clinical trials.

 - Immune Checkpoint Inhibitors: These medications block tumor cells from inactivating T cells.
-This allows the T cell (and the immune system) to remain active in fighting the tumor.
+This lets the T cell (and the immune system) remain active in fighting the tumor.
 Examples of immune checkpoint inhibitors include: ipilimumab (Yervoy®), nivolumab (Opdivo®) and pembrolizumab (Keytruda®).

 How is immunotherapy given?

-Immunotherapies may be given into a vein (intravenously), or by injection, either under the skin (subcutaneous) or into a muscle (intramuscular).
+Immunotherapy medications may be given into a vein (intravenously, IV), by mouth (oral, PO), or by injection, either under the skin (subcutaneous, SubQ) or into a muscle (intramuscular, IM).
 Therapies may also be given directly into a body cavity to treat a specific site.
-For example, bladder cancer can be treated with a Bacillus Calmette-Guerin (BCG, TICE®, TheraCys®) administered into the bladder.
-Many immunotherapies are approved by the U.S. Food and Drug Administration, but many more are still being tested in clinical trials.
-Depending on the type and stage of cancer, some patients may be treated with immunotherapy alone, while others may receive this in conjunction with other therapies (i.e. chemotherapy, surgery, or radiation therapy).
+For example, bladder cancer can be treated with a Bacillus Calmette-Guerin (BCG, TICE®, TheraCys®) given into the bladder.
+Many immunotherapies are approved by the U.S. Food and Drug Administration (FDA) but many more are still being tested in clinical trials.
+Depending on the type and stage of cancer, some patients may be treated with immunotherapy alone, while others may receive imunnotherapy with other therapies (i.e. chemotherapy, surgery, or radiation therapy).